asbjornenge/asbjornenge.github.com/wwc/tiny_node_containers.md

 ## Container

-When distributing these binaries, we can use the simplest container possible and just add the binary.
+When distributing we can use the simplest container possible and just add the binary.

 	FROM debian:jessie
 	ADD app /usr/bin/app